s-n-1-0/MMHeatmap/README.md

 MMHeatmapView(yyyy: 2021,MM:4, data: [MMHeatmapData(elapsedDay: 15, value: 10)], range: 3,style: MMHeatmapStyle(baseCellColor: UIColor.systemIndigo))
 ```
 *It will be displayed for three months starting from April, i.e. until June.
-*The variable "style" is optional.
+*The variable "style:" is optional.
 <br>
 ## MMHeatmapViewData
 #### ・**elapsedDay:**